Self-Employed Retirement Plans Vancouver, WA

 The Cost of Waiting

-Delaying your retirement savings could lead to a major impact on the savings you’ll have when you reach retirement age.
-The biggest reason is compound interest—the concept where your investments generate earnings, and those returns, in turn, generate even more returns.
-The greater time span your money has to grow, the greater the benefit of compounding.
+Delaying your retirement savings can have a significant impact on the savings you’ll have when you retire.
+The biggest reason is compound interest—the concept where your investments grow, and those returns, then, accumulate even more returns.
+The greater time span your money has to grow, the more significant the effect of this compounding process.

 By age 65, with an assumption of 7% annual return: